AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Resources Related to Bubble Formation in Fluidized Beds.md

 #### Application to Research
 Bubble formation and size can be fairly accurately predicted for gas-solid fluidized beds using the given formula.

-## Instability and the Formation of Bubbles and Plugs in Fluidized Beds
+## Source 4: Instability and the Formation of Bubbles and Plugs in Fluidized Beds
 #### Citation
 Schulz, Piotr.
 Instability and the Formation of Bubbles and the Plugs in Fluidized Beds.
 Vol. 24, no. 1, 2004, p.
 27.
 #### Quotations